internet4000/radio4000-player/README.md

 ```
 <radio4000-player r4-url="true"></radio4000-player>
 ```
-Therefore, URLs in the player header won't open new browser window but will just remplace the URL like Ember router would have done.
+Therefore, URLs in the player header won't open new browser window but will just replace the URL like Ember router would have done.

 ## Development